RESTyard/RESTyard/Docs/HypermediaSchema-Generator-Findings.md

 are supported via the `` `1 `` metadata name); restrict the legacy `HttpMethodHypermediaAction` scan to `compilation.Assembly.GlobalNamespace` (source assembly only); make the provider output an `EquatableArray` of records; recurse into nested types.
 See REF-06 for the regression guard.

+**Done:** modern `[HypermediaActionEndpoint<THto>]` attributes are now matched per method via `ForAttributeWithMetadataName`; the legacy `HttpMethodHypermediaAction` scan is restricted to the source assembly and recurses into nested types; both feed equatable records (`ActionResultData` / `ActionResultMapping` in `ActionResultData.cs`) merged deterministically in `ActionResultMappingExtractor.Merge` (legacy wins on duplicate keys, preserving the old single-dictionary behavior; mappings sorted for stable registry output).
+`IncrementalCacheabilityTests` now asserts the output nodes stay cached, plus a behavioral test for a `ResultType` endpoint on a nested controller.
+Note: legacy-scan restriction means `ResultType` on legacy attributes in *referenced* assemblies is no longer picked up — intentional, per this finding.

 ### GEN-05 — Same HTO class name in two namespaces crashes the generator